salrashid123/gcpsamples/auth/tokens/README.md

 These id_tokens are digitally signed by google so given an id_token, a system can verify its authenticity by verifying its signature against Google's public certificate.
 The id_tokens are simply convey who the caller is (not what it can do).

 If you need two system to communicate securely, you can pass (via SSL), an id_token.
-The recieving system can localy validate the token using a cached copy of Google's certificate.
+The receiving system can locally validate the token using a cached copy of Google's certificate.
-However, Google-issued ID tokens simply identify the caller and cannot assert if the recipient of the token is the intended target.
+However, Google-issued ID tokens simply identify the caller and cannot assert if the receipient of the token is the intended target.
 For that, you can mint a Service Account id_token as described below.

 See: